affinda/self-hosted/README.md

 For example, `ENABLED_EXTRACTORS: resume,resume-v4` will install the models and data for both the `resume` and `resume-v4` extractors.

+### Job Description Parser

+The default installation mode does not include Job Description Parser by default.
+It has to be explicitly enabled by adding `job-description` to the `ENABLED_EXTRACTORS` variable.

+For example, `ENABLED_EXTRACTORS: resume-v4,job-description` will install the models and data for `resume-v4` and `job-description` extractors.

 ## Usage

 *Note - where `localhost` is used below, substitute the host IP/name of your service.*